Kaiserslautern: Mosques

-In Kaiserslautern there is an Islamic Centre for the Muslim communities situated at the center of the city.
+In Kaiserslautern there is an Islamic Centre for the Muslim communities situated in the centre of the city.
 The Ditib Fatih Camii is a Turkish mosque in Kaiserslautern.
-There is also a university mosque at the University of Kaiserslautern.
-There is a total 3 mosques in Kaiserslautern.

 Synagogues

 The city was once the site of the magnificent Moorish Revival Kaiserslautern synagogue.
 Built in 1886, the synagogue's great dome could be seen from across the city skyline.
 The Nazi government forcibly demolished the synagogue on 31 August 1938.
-The reason provided for the synagogue’s demolition was to create a route for a Nazi parade, but the event served as an example of the Nazis’ underlying intentions including ethnic cleansing in The Holocaust, even a few months before the Kristallnacht.
+The reason provided for the synagogue's demolition was to create a route for a Nazi parade, but the event served as an example of the Nazis' underlying intentions including ethnic cleansing in The Holocaust, even a few months before the Kristallnacht.
 A memorial archway was constructed at the site in 2002.

 US military base

 Between 1950 and 1955, Kaiserslautern developed into the largest US military community outside of the United States.
 For this reason Kaiserslautern is also referred to as "K-town"; a term coined by the early American military population who had difficulty pronouncing the name.
 The Kaiserslautern Military Community (KMC) is a combined community consisting of Army and Air Force components.
-The KMC consists of Army facilities at Kleber 32nd Air Defense HQ and Signal Corps, Panzer, Dänner-Kaserne, Landstuhl, Miesau, Einsiedlerhof, Pirmasens, Sembach, Rhine Ordnance Barracks and Pulaski Barracks along with Air Force facilities located at Ramstein Air Base, Vogelweh, and Kapaun Air Station.
+The KMC consists of Army facilities at Kleber 32nd Air Defense HQ and Signal Corps, Panzer, Dänner-Kaserne, Landstuhl, Miesau, Einsiedlerhof, Pirmasens, Sembach, Baumholder, Rhine Ordnance Barracks and Pulaski Barracks along with Air Force facilities located at Ramstein Air Base, Vogelweh, and Kapaun Air Station.